johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 # Done: display a stop button: `pkill raspivid`
 # Done: convert the .h264 file to .MP4: `MP4Box -add pivideo.h264 pivideo.mp4`
 # Done: remove the .264 file
-# Done: Prompt to play the recorded video: `omxplayer pivideo.mp4`
+# Done: prompt to play the recorded video: `omxplayer pivideo.mp4`
-# Done: prompt to convert the video to text if desired.
+# Done: prompt to extract text from the video if desired.
-# Done: prompt for the name of the converted text file
+# Done: prompt for the name of the converted text file.
+# Done: extract the text from the video.
-# prompt to display the text if desired.
+# Done: prompt to display the extracted text if desired.
+# Done: display the extracted text.
-# prompt to decrypt the text
+# prompt to decrypt the text.
 # prompt to display the decrypted message.